Talcum Powder and Ovarian Cancer Lawsuit

 February 2016: $72 Million Plaintiff Verdict Awarded

 In February 2016, a St. Louis jury awarded Alabama plaintiff Jacqueline Fox’s family a verdict of $72 million.
 Jacqueline passed away from ovarian cancer after using J&J’s talc-based products for the majority of her life.
-This marked the first verdict where the jury awarded damages to a plaintiff claiming J&J’s baby powder contributed to her ovarian cancer diagnosis.
+This marked the first verdict where the jury awarded damages to a plaintiff claiming J&J’s talc-based powder contributed to her ovarian cancer diagnosis.
 However, in October 2017, the Missouri Court of Appeals ruled that the case should not have been tried in St. Louis since the case did not “arise out of J&J’s activities in Missouri” and overturned the verdict.

 May 2016: $55 Million Plaintiff Verdict Awarded